Identity document: Sweden

 Sweden does not have a legal statute for compulsory identity documents.
-However ID-cards are regularly used to ascertain a person's identity when completing certain transactions.
+However, ID cards are regularly used to ascertain a person's identity when completing certain transactions.
 These include but are not limited to banking and age verification.
-Also interactions with public authorities often require it, in spite of the fact that there is no law explicitly requiring it, because there are laws requiring authorities to somehow verify people's identity.
+Also, interactions with public authorities often require it, in spite of the fact that there is no law explicitly requiring it, because there are laws requiring authorities to somehow verify people's identity.
 Without Swedish identity documents difficulties can occur accessing health care services, receiving prescription medications and getting salaries or grants.
 From 2008, EU passports have been accepted for these services due to EU legislation (with exceptions including banking), but non-EU passports are not accepted.
 Identity cards have therefore become an important part of everyday life.

-There are currently three public authorities that issue ID-cards: the Swedish Tax Agency, the Swedish Police Authority, and the Swedish Transport Agency.
+There are currently three public authorities that issue ID cards: the Swedish Tax Agency, the Swedish Police Authority, and the Swedish Transport Agency.

-The Tax Agency cards can only be used within Sweden to validate a persons identity, but they can be obtained both by Swedish citizens and those that currently reside in Sweden.
+The Tax Agency cards can only be used within Sweden to validate a person's identity, but they can be obtained both by Swedish citizens and those that currently reside in Sweden.
 A Swedish personal identity number is required.
-It is possible to get one without having any Swedish ID-card.
+It is possible to get one without having any Swedish ID card.
 In this case a person holding such a card must guarantee the identity, and the person must be a verifiable relative or the boss at the company the person has been working or a few other verifiable people.

 The Police can only issue identity documents to Swedish citizens.
-They issue an internationally recognised id-card according to EU standard usable for intra-European travel, and Swedish passports which are acceptable as identity documents worldwide.
+They issue an internationally recognised identity card according to EU standard usable for intra-European travel, and Swedish passports which are acceptable as identity documents worldwide.

 The Transport Agency issues driving licences, which are valid as identity documents in Sweden.
 To obtain one, one must be approved as a driver and strictly have another Swedish identity document as proof of identity.

 In the past there have been certain groups that have experienced problems obtaining valid identification documents.
 This was due to the initial process that was required to validate one's identity, unregulated security requirements by the commercial companies which issued them.
-Since July 2009, the Tax Agency has begun to issue ID-cards, which has simplified the identity validation process for foreign passport holders.
+Since July 2009, the Tax Agency has begun to issue ID cards, which has simplified the identity validation process for foreign passport holders.
 There are still requirements for identity validation that can cause trouble, especially for foreign citizens, but the list of people who can validate one's identity has been extended.